polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/visualizing-node-metrics.md

 ---
-title: "Visualising Node Metrics"
+title: "Visualizing Node Metrics"
 ---

-Recent versions of Substrate record metrics, such as how many peers your node is connected to, how much memory your node is using, etc. To visualise these metrics, you can use a tool called [Grafana](https://grafana.com/).
+Recent versions of Substrate record metrics, such as how many peers your node is connected to, how much memory your node is using, etc. To visualize these metrics, you can use a tool called [Grafana](https://grafana.com/).

 ## Step 1: Install and run Grafana